One of the best ways to get the most out of 3D renderings is the use of maps on your textures.

 Pretty much every render engine lets users apply maps but I am using Vray for Rhino because of its ease of use and because Rhino great piece of software.

-If you want to get some textures www.cgtextures.com
+If you want to get some textures www.cgtextures.com is great.

 In the above shot the image of Boston Ivy is repeated four times, creating a distinct line where the images meet.